framejs/framejs/readme.md

 ```

 ## Write a custom renderer
-The built in renderer is very simple: it receives the returned value, and replaces innerHTML with the new template when updated.
+The built-in renderer is very simple: it receives the returned value and replaces innerHTML with the new template when updated.

 See the code for [renderer-preact](https://github.com/framejs/framejs/blob/master/packages/renderer-preact/src/index.ts) for implementation details.